 Every parent / guardian is automatically a member.
 All other members of committee are open to whoever wishes to help.
-Apart from money raised, (over £5000 in an average year), the P.T.F.A. fulfils its primary role by demonstrating to the children the partnership between school and home.
+Apart from money raised, the P.T.F.A. fulfils its primary role by demonstrating to the children the partnership between school and home.